mungewell/pico-timecode/docs/PT-Thrifty.md

-Note: If the unit enters the 'Jam' mode (flashing Colour) then the internal LTC time is lost, and the unit will NOT be Synchronised until it is Jam-Synced with external unit.
+Note: If the unit enters the 'Jam' mode (flashing Colour) then the internal LTC time is lost, and the unit will NOT be Synchronised until it is Jam-Synced with an external unit.

 ## Calibration